PayLoopTech/api-payloop/README.md

 The following methods are used to empower your service with PayLoop Payment Gateway features.
 You can request more features by contacting our developers team.
 PayLoop API is a white-label payment solution.

 ## Getting started
-1. Contact us at pro@changelly.com to get the API keys;
+1. Contact us at support.payloop.tech to get the API keys;
 2. Read the following documentation;
 3. Open an issue if you have any questions;

 API URL: ``` https://developer.payloop.tech ```

-## Protocol
+### Protocol
 PayLoop API uses JSON-RPC 2.0 protocol.

 Example request: